2023-25 Governor's Budget Proposal

 Strategy, Management, and Budget staff evaluate Washington state budget proposals as they are released from the governor, House, and Senate to identify potential fiscal outcomes for WWU.

-Governor Inslee's proposed budget for the 2023-25 biennium included a high level of support for Western, which is summarized below.
-Additional details are available in a printable version of the analysis [Budget Proposal Summary - Governor].
+All three proposals for the 2023-25 biennium included a high level of support for Western, which is summarized below.
+Additional details are available in a printable version of the analysis [Budget Proposal Comparison Summary - Governor, Senate& House].

 If you need the detailed analysis in an alternative format, please reach out to smb@wwu.edu.